zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/cmsis_rtx/create.md

 Click `Options for Target`, to open that dialog.
 This is where build and other settings can be made.

-### Compiler optimization options

-Navigate to `C/C++ (AC6)` tab, and change optimization level to `-O2` for high performance code.

-Disable `Link-time Optimization`, as this will generate objects not compatible with the scatter file.

-You may also wish to disable `Warnings` (or select `<unspecified>` from the pull-down).

 ### Set FVP as debug target

 Navigate to the `Debug` tab, and select `Models Cortex-M Debugger` from the `Use` pull-down list.
 Click `Settings`, then the `Command` browse (`...`) button, to locate the `Cortex-M4 FVP` within your Keil MDK installation (`ARM\FVP\MPS2_Cortex-M` folder).
 Click `OK`.

+### Compiler optimization options

+Navigate to `C/C++ (AC6)` tab, and (optionally) change optimization level to `-O2` for high performance code.
+You may also wish to disable `Warnings`, change language options or other settings.

 ### Define memory map

 We shall use [scatter-loading](https://developer.arm.com/documentation/101754/latest/armlink-Reference/Scatter-loading-Features/The-scatter-loading-mechanism/Overview-of-scatter-loading) to define the memory map.

+The memory map for the FVP is given in the [documentation](https://developer.arm.com/documentation/100964/latest/Microcontroller-Prototyping-System-2/MPS2---memory-maps/MPS2---memory-map-for-models-without-the-Armv8-M-additions).

 Navigate to the `Linker` tab, and de-select `Use Memory Layout from Target Dialog`.
 Click the browse (`...`) button and create a text file in the same folder as the project.
 Click `Edit` to open the file in the IDE.

-The memory map for the FVP is given in the [documentation](https://developer.arm.com/documentation/100964/latest/Microcontroller-Prototyping-System-2/MPS2---memory-maps/MPS2---memory-map-for-models-without-the-Armv8-M-additions).

 The following is a typical scatter file for the FVP.
-Copy this to your scatter file, and save.
 ```text
 LOAD 0x0 0x400000 {
 	ROOT 0x0 0x400000 {